Exact Subgraph Isomorphism Network with Mixed $L_{0,2}$ Norm Constraint for Predictive Graph Mining: Proposed Method: Exact Subgraph Isomorphism Network

-where $\ell$ is a differentiable loss function and $\lambda$ is a regularization parameter.
-We here use the cross-entropy loss for $\ell$.
-The group-wise penalty $\| \*\beta_H \|_2$ results in $\*\beta_H = \*0$ for many unnecessarily $H$ at the solution of \eq{eq:objective}, by which we can identify important predictive subgraphs as $\{ H \mid \*\beta_H \neq \*0 \}$.
+is the mixed $L_{0,2}$ norm, and $s > 0$ is the constant parameter.
+The constraint in \eq{eq:objective} indicates that $\*B$ only has $s$ non-zero columns.
+In other words, this means that only $s$ subgraphs are used in $f$, by which we can identify important predictive subgraphs as $\{ H \mid \*\beta_H \neq \*0 \}$.
 However, since the size of $\*B$, i.e., $K \times |\cH|$, is quite large, na{\"i}ve optimization of \eq{eq:objective} can be difficult.